How is data recovered from a failed Synology NAS?

 - DSM has marked a specific drive as unusable.
 SMART data may show reallocated sectors, pending sectors, or read errors.
 This drive likely needs professional imaging with retry control before it is usable in a reconstruction.

-- A long continuous beep on models like the DS920+ or DS1621+ signals a critical system warning, typically a volume crash or thermal shutdown.
+- On models like the DS920+ or DS1621+, an intermittent repeating beep usually signals a degraded or crashed volume, while a long continuous beep signals a hardware fault such as a fan failure, thermal shutdown, or power supply problem.
 Do not swap drives in or out while the unit is beeping.

 All of these errors share a common first step: power the NAS down, label each drive with its bay number, and avoid any further writes.
 The more you interact with a failing array, the more metadata gets overwritten.